Smoke bush / smoke tree

 - Is Smoke bush / smoke tree good for the Colorado Front Range?

-- Yes.
-Smoke bush / smoke tree is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Smoke bush / smoke tree is a well-suited shrub for Colorado's Front Range.

 - How big does Smoke bush / smoke tree get?